What Is Fissure-in-ano?

 How homeopathy can help in a fissure-in-ano?

-• Homeopathic treatment is based on an individualized case study and a detailed evaluation of the case.
-During the homeopathic case study, presenting symptoms, causation of the anal fissure, past medical history of the patient, the family history, patient’s lifestyle, mental state of the patient, and present and past treatment are taken into consideration.
-Hence, homeopathic medicines selected after this correct the root cause of the disease and heals the disease at a deep level.
+- Homeopathic treatment is based on an individualized case study and a detailed evaluation of the case.
+During the homeopathic case study, presenting symptoms, causation of the anal fissure, past medical history of the patient, family history, patient’s lifestyle, mental state of the patient, and present and past treatment are taken into consideration.
+Hence, homeopathic medicines selected after this correct the root cause of the disease and heal the disease at a deep level.

 Duration of treatment